VinayPraj/vinaybsad482/README.md

   boosting scientific knowledge, building research capacity, and transferring marine technology for sustainable resource use and international cooperation.

 5. Support for Small Scale fishers
-- A framework which recognises and protects access rights for small scale fisheries.
+- A framework which recognizes and protects access rights for small scale fisheries.
 - Target: By 2030, provide small-scale artisanal fishermen access to markets and marine resources.